-When you get to the top you'll enter a long rectangular structure with two pool tables set back to back with a brick wall on one side and corrugated tin on the other.
-As you walk to the bar there's a jukebox on the left.
-Keep going and you'll find another room with a solitary pool table.
+When you get to the top, you'll enter a long rectangular structure, with two pool tables set back to back: A brick wall on one side, and corrugated tin on the other.
+Keep going, and you'll find another room with a solitary pool table.

 This is a joint that builds fans.
-This is partly due to the alcohol: Its strong enough to either drink or put in your car, and the bartenders are among the friendliest.
+This is partly due to the drinks: You can slug em' down, or pour them in the tank of your car...and the bartenders are among the friendliest.
 You're forgiven if you start to think you can't cross any lines.
-You're wrong but you're forgiven.
+You're wrong, but you're forgiven.

-The beer is cold and to support this you'll find mediocre brands that are made to taste refreshing.
-It isn't kept on ice, its merely a freezer that's cranked to the point ice can build up in the bottles.
+The beer is cold, and to support this you'll find mediocre brands that are made to taste refreshing.
+It isn't kept on ice, its because of a freezer that's cranked to it's breaking point.